fyyyyy/DCS-for-MSFS/README.md

 Connecting the DCS Flight Model with Microsoft Flight Simulator.
 See [on youtube](https://www.youtube.com/channel/UCZobogo5kNABPsUp_W4tU0Q)

-This version currenly is only for developers, normal users please wait for the .EXE installer.
+This version currently is only for developers, normal users please wait for the .EXE installer.
 Join the [DISCORD](https://discord.gg/j9WuCrsY8y)

 # Installation